Kim Kardashian Paris Robbery: Celeb Speaks Up About ‘Prepping’ Herself For Rape

 A post shared by Kim Kardashian West (@kimkardashian) on

-According to Telegraph, Kim pleaded for her life at the time of the Paris robbery as shown in a preview clip of the Keeping Up with the Kardashians episode this Sunday, March 19.
+According to Telegraph, Kim pleaded for her life at the time of the Paris robbery as shown in a preview clip of the Keeping Up With the Kardashians episode from Sunday, March 19.

 With the Kim Kardashian Paris robbery becoming the celebrity’s most life-changing event, some of her statements about the consequences of being famous comes to mind.